tejas7022/VirtualKeyboard/README.md

 3)if only index is over one of the keys change the transparency of the key.

-4)if both index and middle finger
+4)if both index and middle fingers are over a key add the letter of the key to the written text.